St. Helena AVA: Climate

 The area has a Warm-summer Mediterranean climate, and is somewhat hotter than nearby wine growing regions with summer temperatures that often reach the mid 90s Fahrenheit.
 It receives approximately 40 inches of rainfall per year.

 History

 In 1860, George Belden Crane planted Mission vines in St. Helena, and the vineyard produced its first wine in 1862.
-By 1874, the vineyard produced 500,000 gallons of wine annually.
-Charles Krug, one of pioneers of Napa Valley winemaking, founded his winery in 1861 in the St. Helena district.
+By 1874, the vineyard had produced 500,000 gallons of wine annually.
+Charles Krug, one of the pioneers of Napa Valley winemaking, founded his winery in 1861 in the St. Helena district.
 Krug also established the St. Helena Viticultural Club in 1876.

 On October 11, 1995, St. Helena AVA was established by the Bureau of Alcohol, Tobacco and Firearms (ATF).
 The AVA hosts more than 93 wineries with about 6800 acre cultivated.

 Viticulture

-The region is known for its red wines, including Zinfandel, Petite Sirah and Pinot noir, although white wines are also produced there such as Chardonnay.
+The region is known for its red wines, including Zinfandel, Petite Sirah and Pinot Noir, although white wines are also produced there such as Chardonnay.
 Its terroir is particularly well suited to Bordeaux, particularly Sauvignon Blanc.
 St. Helena's Cabernet Sauvignon is noted for its quality.